CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 Ansang is mostly SVO, with nominative-accusative alignment.
 ### Particles
 Ansang language features three particles, they are used to mark nouns according to their grammatical case or thematic relation in a sentence or clause.
 - *ŋgo* marks the comitative, instrumental of an object.
+Comparable to a genitive/dative.
 - *ndel* marks the generic locative position of a noun.
+Comparable to the locative.
 - *masa* marks the goal of any movement.
 This goal may be the end location or a state of affairs, i.e., a purpose.
-Towards.
+Comparable to the allative case.

 > *Suta tɨrincuŋgɨ **masa** simbil ñimocaŋɨ musu isimi*
 > `Suta tɨr=incu-ŋgɨ masa simbil ñ=imoc-aŋɨ musu isimi